g4eml/PicoTuner/README.md

 0x83 and 0x84 as Bulk transfer inputs for streaming TS2 and TS1.
 Sent 512 bytes at a time.
 Note that there is a 2 byte status word at the beginning of each 512 byte transfer which will nedd to be removed to reform the original TS.

+# Adaptor PCB for Minitiouner

+Whilst the PicoTuner was designed for use in a new tuner design it can also be retrofitted to the BATC V2 Minitiouner and similar designs if their FTDI modules are fitted in sockets.
+This involves removing the FTDI module, replacing it with an adaptor pcb and adding 5 wires to connect signals that are not present on the FTDI sockets.
+The advantage of doing this upgrade is to provide access to the second TS.
+When supported by the host software this then allows the reception of two signals at the same time.
+To save spcae and to try to make the module mechanically compatible surface mount techniques are used.
+However due to the large size of the components involved this is still easily assembled by hand.

+## What is needed to make the adaptor

+PCB :- These will be available from the BATC shop, or you can get your own made using one of the chinese PCB manufacturers.
+The Gerber files are include in the Adaptor Folder.

+Raspberry Pi Pico :- Surface mount version without pin headers.

+2 x 26 way Dual row 2.54mm surface mount pin headers.

+1 x 5 way Single row 2.54mm through hole pin header.

+## Assembly instructions

+Start with fitting the first of the 26 Way Dual row pin headers.
+Apply solder to one pad of the PCB and then tack the connector in place.
+Ensure that all of the pins are centrally aligned on the pads.
+Once you are happy with the position apply solder to all af the pads to fix the connector in position.
+Fit the second connector in the same way, checking the the spacing is correct to fit into the socket on the minitiouner before final soldering.
+If you align both connectors accurately on the pads this will be correct but you may wish to use a scrap of veroboard or someting similar to check the alignment.
+Once you are happy solder the second connector into place.

+Lay the pico board directly onto the PCB and align the edges with the pads.
+Apply solder to the castelated edge of pin 1 to form a fillet of solder.
+Check the alignment of the board and adjust as necessary.
+When happy apply solder to all castellated holes.
+If possible leave the driled holes free of solder.
+This will simplify the fitting of the Ethernet module at a later date.

+Fit and solder the 5 way pin header.

+## Fitting to the BATC V2 Minitiouner

+Remove the FTDI module from its socket.
+Plug the Pico adaptor PCB in its place.
+The USB connector should be very close to the same position and should still be accessable through the rear panel.

+Connect pin 5 of J1 on the adaptor module to pin 9 of U7 (74HC10) on the minitiouner board.
+The 74HC10 is no longer used, so it can be removed or left in place, it makes no difference.
+You can solder the wire directly to the pin of the chip, remove the chip and plug the wire into the socket or use a pin header.

+Connect pin 6 of J1 to pin 10 of U7 in the same way.

+The final three wires need to be connected between J1 and the 'TS1' connector on the minitiouner PCB.
+These wires are only required if you wish to use the second TS.

+Connect J1 Pin 1 to D7

+Connect J1 pin 2 to CK

+Connect J1 pin 3 to VA

+## Programming the Pico

+Program the pico as described above.